TaekAndBrendan/easyfm/README.md

 **_easyfm_** is made up of six programs and packages (See LICENSE), mainly written in Python 3.7+.

 ### 3.2 INSTALLATION
-Windows: Please download the program from [this link](https://github.com/TaekAndBrendan/easyfm/raw/main/windows/easyfm.7z).
+**Windows**: Please download the program from [this link](https://github.com/TaekAndBrendan/easyfm/raw/main/windows/easyfm.7z).
 Extract 'easyfm.7z' with [7z](https://www.7-zip.org/download.html) and double-click easyfm.exe.

 **!!!
 Please note**, for antivirus issues, please follow these steps (e.g. The University of Queensland): 1) click "undo action token" from "other actions", 2) click "start undo", and 3) re-install the program.
+Alternatively, if you see this dialog box "Suspicious File Warning", "It contains a suspicious file.
+Do you want to proceed with decompression?", please just click "Yes".
 Any other issues, we highly encourage users to use the [Issues](https://github.com/TaekAndBrendan/easyfm/issues).

-Linux or Mac: To install **_easyfm_**, run the following series of commands.
+**Linux or Mac**: To install **_easyfm_**, run the following series of commands.

 ~~~
 # Create the virtual environment